uky-transport-data-science/TNC-Demand-Model-Southeast/Raw_Inputs/ACS/ReadMe.md

 3. Choose the ACS 5-Year Estimates Data Profiles for the table id you have chosen.
 Click on Geos and you have more optionality for geographic selection.
 In our case, we chose all of the Census Tracts for Fayette County of Kentucky.

 4. Download the 5-Year Estimates for your year.
 Then unzip.

+For our use, we only needed the DP05, S1501, and A112306 for Apply_Trip_Generation.py